Academy of Global Studies

 - Evan Thomas, Ferris Professor of Journalism, Princeton University

 The AGS Capstone Project represents the culmination of a student’s three-year investigation of a topic of choice.
-AGS students work closely throughout their sophomore and junior years with a Capstone Committee comprised of Parish faculty members.
-With the active involvement of this committee, a student:
+AGS students work closely throughout their sophomore and junior years with an editorial review board.
+Under this guidance, students:

-Besides a comprehensive research paper that aligns closely with Parish’s commitment to foster critical thinking, creativity and cogent communication, AGS students are given the freedom to select the form in which the final Capstone Project will be presented to the Capstone Committee.
-The final demonstration will reflect the emerging skills and passions of the student.
+In addition to writing a comprehensive research paper that aligns closely with Parish’s commitment to foster critical thinking, creativity and cogent communication, AGS students are given the freedom to select the creative format in which they present their paper to the editorial board.
 Options include:

 - artistic expressions